AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 **Not seeing an integration you want?** Some integrations must be activated for them to be visible in your account.
 If you are looking for something like [!DNL Facebook] but it is not listed, [submit a support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html).

 **If you see an error status for an integration**, check out the [Troubleshooting section](https://support.magento.com/hc/en-us/sections/360003078151) for help.

+## Monitor update health (optional)

+After you connect sources, you may want to automate a basic health check to confirm that full updates are completing.
+Use the [Update Cycle Status API](https://developer.adobe.com/commerce/services/reporting/update-cycle-status-api/) in the developer documentation to fetch the most recent completed update cycle for your client and display it in internal dashboards or alerts.